seriouswebby/doc/SBFSpot.md

 Will install to `/usr/local/bin/sbfspot.3/`

+### Setup MySQL/MariaDB

-Now setup MySQL database, I will not go into how to install MySQL/MariaDB server so either install it locally or on another machine.
+Now setup the MySQL/MariaDB database, I will not go into how to install MySQL/MariaDB server so either install it locally or on another machine.

 Create the users/database in your MySQL/MariaDB server: